 Find out who they are, what their contact information is, the amount of the claim, and the name of the original creditor.
 By asking questions, you’re turning the tables and gathering information, rather than providing it.

-If you receive a letter from Enhanced Recovery Company, or there’s an entry on your credit report from the company, use the same strategy.
+If you receive a letter from Enhanced Recovery Company, or there’s an entry on your credit report as reported by the three major credit reporting bureaus from the company, use the same strategy.
 If you call in, ask questions, but don’t answer any.

 Dealing with Enhanced Recovery Company